Exabyte-io/documentation/docs/entities-general/permissions.md

 ## Read Permission

-To allow other Accounts to simply visualize the contents of the entity under consideration, without granting them the opportunity to bring about changes to it or execute any of its computational tasks, the "Read" <i class="zmdi zmdi-menu zmdi-hc-border"></i> permission option should be chosen and applied.
+To allow other Accounts to simply visualize the contents of the entity under consideration, without granting them the opportunity to bring about changes or execute any of the entity's computational tasks, the "Read" <i class="zmdi zmdi-menu zmdi-hc-border"></i> permission option should be chosen and applied.

 ## Execute Permission